davidlaprade/davidlaprade.github.io/_drafts/2018-11-23-my-biggest-doubt-about-btc.md

 ([and](https://en.wikipedia.org/wiki/Bitcoin_Cash)
 [still](https://medium.com/@OneMorePeter/onwards-all-in-on-segwit-9e7cb3faa73d)
 [is](https://bitcoinsv.io/) [today](https://www.bitcoinabc.org/)).
 And let's
-not forget that that when Ethereum forked it was still in its infancy, still had not reached mainstream attention, and had a network value [under $1 billion dollars](https://coinmarketcap.com/historical/20160619/).
+not forget that when Ethereum forked it was still in its infancy, still had not reached mainstream attention, and had a network value [under $1 billion dollars](https://coinmarketcap.com/historical/20160619/).
 Ethereum had much less at stake.